StockSharp/AlgoTrading/API/4201-4300/4223_XBug/README.md

 ## Notes
 - The pip conversion multiplies the price step by 10 for symbols quoted with 5 or 3 decimal places, matching the original Expert Advisor behaviour.
-- No Python port is provided; only the C# strategy is included in this directory.
+- Implementations are available in both C# and Python.
 - Trailing stops, stops, and targets are optional.
 Set the corresponding pip values to zero to disable them.